 Important Note: The rest of the vests on this list are suitable for training, paintball, airsoft, and other outdoor activities, but I would not recommend them if you’re looking for a vest to trust with your life.
 Most of these vests are available on Amazon, so for those of you who are just looking for a plate carrier for recreational use, these will work!

-Amazon Prime members, this one is for you!
-If you’re looking for a plate carrier vest to put real plates into for personal defense, or a good vest for training, paintball, and/or airsoft this is a good option.
-It also reminds me of the KHD plate carriers we used in the Marines.
 The vest does not come with hard or soft armor plates, but I’ll show you some good places to buy some at the bottom of the page.
 Remember that although this vest is made from a very strong anti-tear polyester, it’s not Kevlar, so if you take a real round to the chest without armor plates thinking it’s Kevlar you’ll surely read product descriptions from now on (if you live).

 Overall, it is the best plate carrier for the money that you can buy on Amazon.
 Personally, I would choose the MOPC over this, but both are great options.
 It is very adjustable, so you can get a tight fit.
 It also has wide padded shoulder straps that distribute the weight of the vest nicely.

-- No quick release buckles
+- No quick-release buckles

-- no webbing on should straps
+- No webbing on shoulder straps

 - Plates not included

-14. vAv Yakeda VT-1099
+14. vAv Yakeda Tactical CS Adjustable Vest

-If you’re looking for a minimalist, low profile, and lightweight plate carrier vest this one by YAKEDA is a good choice.
+My Review: If you’re looking for a minimalist, low profile, and lightweight plate carrier vest this one by YAKEDA is a good choice.
 The plate pockets are durable and backed with a 3d mesh for comfort and body heat dispersion.

 A nice thing about this vest is that it’s very adjustable as far as size.
 I know a lot of larger guys have a hard time finding a vest that fits right.
 It also comes with 3 mag pouches that can be removed or replaced.